faircloth-lab/phyluce/docs/tutorial-three.rst

-The easiest way for you to use the extracted sequences is to symlink them into an appropriate `contigs` folder that resulted from a PHYLUCE_ assembly process and then proceed with the :ref:`tutorial-uce-extraction` procedure.
+The easiest way for you to use the extracted sequences is to symlink them into an appropriate `contigs` folder that resulted from a PHYLUCE_ assembly process and then proceed with the :ref:`UceExtraction` procedure.

-For more information on the structure of this folder, look at the :ref:`tutorial-assembly` section of :ref:`Tutorial I` for more information.
+For more information on the structure of this folder, look at the :ref:`tutorial-assembly` section of :ref:`TutorialOne` for more information.

  .. attention:: Although we have already extracted the UCE loci from each genome
-    sequence and even though it seems redundant to go back through the :ref:`tutorial-uce-extraction` process, this is the best path forward.
+    sequence and even though it seems redundant to go back through the :ref:`UceExtraction` process, this is the best path forward.